Elitch Gardens: Mister Twister

 Mister Twister opened in 1965.
 It was a 96 ft wooden coaster, designed by John Allen of Philadelphia Toboggan Company, and advertisements promoted the fact that it didn't "have a foot of straight track".
 It was regularly rated as one of the top ten rides in the country until it stopped operating in 1994 when the park was relocated.
-Twister II at the new Elitch Gardens is modeled after the original.
+Twister III: Storm Chaser at the Elitch Gardens Theme & Water Park is modeled after the original.
+It was named Twister II until being renamed following a 2023 renovation.

 Knoebels, in Elysburg, Pennsylvania, considered relocating the original Mister Twister but, due to space constraints, built a new version very closely patterned after the original, which they simply called Twister.

 One feature of Mister Twister was that, after ascending the first hill, the rider was within the line of sight of another coaster, Lakeside Amusement Park's crown jewel 'Cyclone'.

 Wildcat

 The Wildcat was the oldest of the coasters in the park having been built in 1926 as "The Skyrocket" and revamped as "The Wildcat" in 1935.
-It was an out-and-back design by Herbert Schmeck of the Philadelphia Toboggan Company, and like Mr. Twister, did not make the move to downtown Denver.
+It was an out-and-back design by Herbert Schmeck of the Philadelphia Toboggan Company, and like Mister Twister, did not make the move to downtown Denver.
 It has since been demolished to make room for residential development.